bfl-itp/syllabus/topics/introduction.md

     * What is your technical experience?
     * What was your most memorable learning moment?
     * Why are you in this class?
+* Polls
+    * Who has some sort of blog?
 * Goals
     * Circular experiment
     * Building tools